7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 • Supporting those with social problems

-• It’s important to assist people with social anxiety in recognising and letting go of their safety precautions.
-Avoiding other people’s gaze, ducking into a corner, speaking quietly or whispering, and planning every social engagement in advance are some examples of these behaviours.
-Many persons who are socially anxious rely on these safety precautions and feel helpless without them.
+• It’s important to assist people with social anxiety in rerecognizing and letting go of their safety precautions.
+Avoiding other people’s gaze, ducking into a corner, speaking quietly or whispering, and planning every social engagement in advance are some examples of these behaviors.
+Many people who are socially anxious rely on these safety precautions and feel helpless without them.

 Cognitive treatments